 With so many tourist destinations in a relatively small area, buses are a great way to hop around Europe.

 Fun fact: If you’re traveling within the European Union (Schengen Area), you can go from one country to the next without having to pass through a border, making for a quicker, hassle-free voyage.

 Bus travel in Africa can range from luxury coaches in South Africa to crammed local buses in Ethiopia where you might share your seat with a whole family!

 Fun fact: In some parts of Africa, locals are known for selling their handmade crafts and regional dishes to bus passengers.
 At times, you won’t even need to leave the bus as they will sell their goods to you through the window!

 In a continent with population overflow, you would think all buses are packed to the rim.
 Surprisingly, there are many luxury coaches throughout Asia where you have WiFi and reclining seats to stretch your legs.

 Fun fact: Eager to begin taking in the popular culture?
 Some buses play Asian soap operas and music videos during the ride, making for some interesting television.

 Along the well-trodden East Coast of Australia, there are regular interstate buses to take you where you need to go.

-Taking the an intercity bus differs from your local city bus.
+Taking an intercity bus differs from your local city bus.
 Confused about which is which?
-An intercity bus simply takes you from one city to the next with fewer stops and pickups/dropoffs, while a local bus is your typical city bus that takes you to work in the morning.
+An intercity bus simply takes you from one city to the next with fewer stops and pickups/dropoffs, while a local bus is the typical city bus that takes you to work in the morning.

 Did you know that city buses differ from place to place?
 In some countries, you could be on the bus alongside chickens, while in others, you’ll find yourself smack in the middle of rush hour surrounded by suits and ties!